honeycombio/refinery/README.md

 ## Purpose

-Samproxy is a trace-aware sampling proxy.
+Refinery is a trace-aware sampling proxy.
 It collects spans emitted by your application, gathers them into traces, and examines them as a whole.
 This enables Refinery to make an intelligent sampling decision (whether to keep or discard) based on the entire trace.
 Buffering the spans allows you to use fields that might be present in different spans within the trace to influence the sampling decision.
 For example, the root span might have HTTP status code, whereas another span might have information on whether the request was served from a cache.
 Using Refinery, you can choose to keep only traces that had a 500 status code and were also served from a cache.

 ## Setting up Refinery

-Samproxy is designed to sit within your infrastructure where all sources of Honeycomb events (aka spans if you're doing tracing) can reach it.
+Refinery is designed to sit within your infrastructure where all sources of Honeycomb events (aka spans if you're doing tracing) can reach it.
 A standard deployment will have a cluster of servers running Refinery accessible via a load balancer.
 Refinery instances must be able to communicate with each other to concentrate traces on single servers.

 Within your application (or other Honeycomb event sources) you would configure the `API Host` to be http(s)://load-balancer/.
 Everything else remains the same (api key, dataset name, etc. - all that lives with the originating client).